RamSailopal/imagestore/README.md

 Running imagestore.py requires the Python libraries **request** and **wget** to be pre installed

+It also requires an M database to be running on the network with a port exposed for incoming connects to the database (through mg_python)

+Finally, two environmnetal variables need to be set **yottaadd** needs to be set to the address of the M database and **yottaport** the port of the database

 The main Python executable takes 3 commands:

 **imgtobin** - Convert an image to a binary string to be stored in the database i.e.: